andreighinea1/FML_Project/documentation/documentation.md

 ### **2.2 Exploratory Data Analysis (EDA)**

-Before developing predictive models, we analyzed relationships between key indicators to guide **feature selection**.
+Before building predictive models, we conducted an exploratory analysis to identify **key relationships** between financial indicators.
+This helped guide **feature selection**, ensuring we included the most relevant factors for predicting **S&P 500 movements**.

 #### **Correlation Analysis**

-Understanding **correlations** between financial indicators helps determine which features are useful for predictions.
-A **correlation heatmap** visualizes the relationships between different market variables, helping to identify which features have strong associations with the **S&P 500**.
+A **correlation heatmap** was used to visualize relationships between different financial indicators, highlighting which features are strongly associated with the **S&P 500**.

 ![Correlation Heatmap](../plots/analysis/correlation_heatmap.png)